85 Marketing Terms Every Roofing Business Owner Should Know

 A systematic method to analyze a set of data.
 Might also specifically refer to Google Analytics, an analytics tool by Google.

-Also called inbound link, a link from a third-party website coming to your site.
+Also called an inbound link, a link from a third-party website coming to your site.

 A term in email marketing, databases collecting I.P. addresses believed to distribute spam emails.